Yella24/Task-Management-Project/document-assets/README.md

 # Document Assets

-This folder contains image assets used by the Task Management frontend (`task-managent`).
+This folder contains image assets used by the Task Management frontend (`task-management`).

 Usage:
 - Keep all UI images and screenshots here.